 If you want to connect with your audience, it’s important to write as if you’re having a conversation.
 That means using natural, conversational language that everyone can understand.
 It also means being honest and transparent.

-- voiding jargon and industry-specific terms
+- avoiding jargon and industry-specific terms

 - using active rather than passive voice

 - ensuring your sentences are relatively short and easy to read

 - imbibing your brand – people appreciate your authenticity